Belmont Stakes Odds: Who's Running in the Final Jewel at Saratoga?

 Preakness Stakes (G1) winner Journalism has been galloping well at Saratoga and was fitted with a Belmont Stakes saddlecloth – but no definitive word on whether he’s a go for the race on June 7.

 Rodriguez, the Wood Memorial Stakes (G2) winner who missed the Derby and Preakness with a foot issue, posted a Belmont-worthy workout a few days ago at Santa Anita Park.
-Hall of Fame trainer Bob Baffert says his speedy colt is a go the trip to upstate New York.
+Hall of Fame trainer Bob Baffert says his speedy colt is a go for the trip to upstate New York.

 Ditto for Baeza, third in the Derby for trainer John Shirreffs after a serious workout a few days ago at Santa Anita.